 - 23.1 Employees shall be entitled to receive, in addition to their regular compensation, the additional payment outlined below for Bilingual/Translator skills if they meet the following criteria: - a.
 Certification by the director of the department that a particular assignment involves need for the required skills on a regular and frequent basis, and - b.
-Certification by a provider contracted for through the Department of Human Resources that the employee possesses the needed language skills at Level 5 or highera proficiency Level deemed appropriate by the Director of Human Resources or Sign Language "communicator" level skills. - 23.2 Qualifying languages are: Cantonese, Farsi, Hindi, Japanese, Mandarin, Portuguese, Russian, Sign Language, Spanish, Tagalog, Thai, Vietnamese, and other language(s) deemed appropriate by the City. - 23.3 Bilingual/Translator Pay may be cancelled if it is found that the employee is no longer required to use these skills on a regular and frequent basis. - 23.4 The certifications required and obtained above will not necessarily follow an employee if transferred or promoted. - 23.5 Payment shall be thirty-five (\$35.00) dollars per month/sixteen dollars and fifteen cents (\$16.15) per pay period.
+Certification by a provider contracted for through the Department of Human Resources that the employee possesses the needed language skills at a proficiency level deemed appropriate by the Director of Human Resources. - 23.2 Qualifying languages are: Cantonese, Farsi, Hindi, Japanese, Mandarin, Portuguese, Russian, Sign Language, Spanish, Tagalog, Thai, Vietnamese, and other language(s) deemed appropriate by the City. - 23.3 Bilingual/Translator Pay may be cancelled if it is found that the employee is no longer required to use these skills on a regular and frequent basis. - 23.4 The certifications required and obtained above will not necessarily follow an employee if transferred or promoted. - 23.5 Payment shall be thirty-five (\$35.00) dollars per month/sixteen dollars and fifteen cents (\$16.15) per pay period.